-As part of the nationwide Farm to School initiative, Shulman has created a program to sell potatoes and local vegetables to Long Island school districts, in addition to educating the children about local farms and produce.
+As part of the nationwide Farm to School initiative, in 2011 Shulman created a program to sell potatoes and local vegetables to Long Island school districts, in addition to educating the children about local farms and produce.

 Working with the NYS Department of Ag and Markets and the Long Island schools, Shulman developed and is packing a special bag of potatoes for school chefs/cooks to incorporate Long Island potatoes into their lunches.
 See below press release.
 Shulman started selling a limited number of school districts through the LI School Food Co op and were granted permission through Albany to sell all of Area K (all of the LI districts).